divyansh-gupta/aws-privateca-kubernetes-setup/deploy-core-pki/README.md

 5. Creates a ClusterIssuer resource that connects to AWS Private CA

 ## Prerequisites
 - An EKS cluster
-- AWS CLI configured with permissions to create AWS Private CA resources
+- AWS CLI
+- eksctl
-- kubectl configured to access your EKS cluster
+- kubectl

 ## Usage